mjagelka/gitbook-plugin-mcqx/README.md

 ## Changelog

+* 0.5 releases:
+	* **0.5.0:** Added clear history button that will reset all the questions in the current page as unanswered.

 * 0.4 releases:
 	* **0.4.2:** Fixed choppy animation.
 	* **0.4.1:** Fixed bug that make text in ```{%message%}``` not appearing.